apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>group describes which group the current object belongs to.
-if the objects of a component belong to the same group, we can ignore it.</p>
+<p>group describes which group the current object belongs to.<br />if the objects of a component belong to the same group, we can ignore it.</p><br />
 </td>
 </tr>
 <tr>